 Vasospastic angina is more common among people living in Japan, especially men, than among people living in Western countries.

 Angina affects men and women.
 In men, the chance of having heart disease starts to rise at age 45.
 Before age 55, women have a lower risk of heart disease than men.
 After age 55, the risk rises in both women and men.
 Women who have already had a heart attack have a higher chance of developing angina compared with men.

 Microvascular angina most often begins in women around the time of menopause.

 How can you prevent angina?

-To prevent angina, your doctor may recommend that you adopt heart-healthy lifestyle changes to lower your risk of heart disease, the most common cause of angina.
-Heart-healthy lifestyle changes include choosing a heart-healthy eating pattern such as the DASH eating plan, being physically active, aiming for a healthy weight, quitting smoking, and managing stress.
-You should also avoid using illegal drugs.
+To prevent angina, your healthcare provider may talk to you about heart-healthy lifestyle changes to lower your risk of heart disease, the most common cause of angina.
+Heart-healthy lifestyle changes include choosing a heart-healthy eating pattern such as the DASH eating plan, being physically active, aiming for a healthy weight, quitting smoking and not misusing drugs, managing stress, and getting enough good-quality sleep.